Jack Hobbs: First appearances

-Hobbs was selected to tour Australia in the 1907–08 season with an MCC team, (Note: Throughout Hobbs' career, the MCC organised and administered English cricket.
+Hobbs was selected to tour Australia in the 1907–08 season with an MCC team, (Note: Throughout Hobbs's career, the MCC organised and administered English cricket.
 Official English touring teams always played under the name, colours and badge of the MCC and were only styled "England" during Test matches.) given his opportunity by the unavailability of several leading players.
 Throughout the outward voyage, Hobbs was severely affected by sea-sickness, a condition which afflicted him on sea voyages throughout his life; in later tours, he travelled overland as far as possible to reduce his time on ships.
 Consequently, he missed the first two games of the tour against the Australian state teams.
 His appearances were further limited by the reluctance of the MCC captain, Arthur Jones, to select him.
 He played in only two of the early matches, failing on both occasions, and was left out of the team for the first Test match.
 After England lost the game, Hobbs was chosen for the second Test.
 Hobbs made his Test debut on 1 January 1908 at Melbourne Cricket Ground.
 Opening the England batting on the second day, Hobbs scored 83 runs in 182 minutes.
 Eventually, England needed 282 to win and did so by one wicket; Hobbs scored 28.
 He retained his place for the rest of the series.
 In the fourth match, he scored 57 on a pitch badly affected by rain; by adopting a policy of attacking the bowling he hit ten fours.
 He concluded his series with an innings of 72 in the final game, but could not prevent a third successive English defeat—the home side won the five-match series 4–1.
 He scored 302 runs in the Tests at an average of 43.14.
 In other first-class matches, he scored centuries against Tasmania and Victoria, totalling 876 runs at 41.71.